-Sleep Apnea is a common disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
-There are two primary types of sleep apnea suffered by adults:
+Sleep Apnea is a common sleep disorder in which breathing ceases for several seconds, multiple times during the course of a night’s sleep.
+There are two primary types of sleep apnea that adults suffer from:

 Central sleep apnea – caused by miscommunication between the brain and breathing muscles

 Obstructive sleep apnea – caused by airway blockage from soft tissue and other factors

 Apnea is a term that describes a pause in breathing.
 These pauses can occur hundreds of times in a given night.
 Each pause in breathing can last seconds.
 Whether caused by an interruption in brain messaging or by a physical obstruction in the airway, every apnea episode shares one thing in common: oxygen deprivation.

 When snoring turns to apnea and breathing stops, the oxygen levels in the brain and blood rapidly decline.
 As a result, adrenaline is produced.
 The purpose of adrenaline is to flood the body with its stimulating chemical so breathing resumes.
 Breathing does resume thanks to adrenaline, but another apnea episode may occur within minutes.

 People Commonly Affected By Sleep Apnea

 More than 18 million American adults have sleep apnea.
 Children can also experience this condition, though statistics are unclear regarding the number of children who may be affected.
 Research suggests that there may be a genetic factor to sleep apnea, seeing that obstructive sleep apnea can be seen in multiple members of the same family.
 Older individuals may be more commonly affected by obstructive sleep apnea due to the degradation of muscle tone that occurs with age.
 Physical factors can also contribute to sleep apnea.
 These include having large tonsils or a large tongue, large neck size, and obesity.